buaiscia/buaiscia.github.io/data/blog/tips/testing-styles-react-testing-library.md

 The way this is implemented depends on the library we use for the styling.

 Supposing that we have some text, inside a component, that depending on the prop it's white or black.
 In the DOM, it will reflect this way.
-However, especially as it's not a fixed element, it's better that we test how it behaves on different pages.
+However, especially as it's not a fixed element, we should test how it behaves on different pages.

 The test itself using React Testing Library is very simple because it checks directly the DOM:
 ```js